AlecHolt/Hello-World/README.md

 They are the base of our current world and they allowed us to do many things that were once difficult or even impossible.

 I'm not sure if I want to be one of those people who makes a big change, but I do know that I want to be someone who is better than who I am now.

 So I chose computers, because they are always getting better.
-Hardware gets stronger, Software gets faster, Peripherals get cheaper and more ergonomic I want to build of these things, at least something to make things better.
+Hardware gets stronger, Software gets faster, Peripherals get cheaper and more ergonomic I want to build these things, or at least something to make things better.
 For me, and for everyone.

 At the very least, I want to get better.